st4rk/snsPlayer/README.md

 # snsPlayer

-snsPlayer is NES/SNES music player that is in developement.
+snsPlayer is NES/SNES music player that is in development.